open-cluster-management-io/policy-collection/deploy/README.md

-# `deploy.sh`
+# Deploy policies to Red Hat Advanced Cluster Management

-## Deploy policies to Red Hat Advanced Cluster Management via GitOps
+Deploy policies to Red Hat Advanced Cluster Management with the `deploy.sh` script.

+## Deploying policies with GitOps

+You must meet the following prerequisites before you deploy policies with the script:

+- `oc` or `kubectl` CLI must point to the cluster in which you want to deploy.
+- The cluster that you select to deploy to must have an existing cluster namespace.

+View the following example on how to use the script:

 ```
-Prerequisites:
- - oc or kubectl CLI should be pointing to the cluster to deploy to
- - The desired cluster namespace should already exist

 Usage:
   ./deploy.sh [-u <url>] [-b <branch>] [-p <path>] [-n <namespace>] [-a|--name <resource-name]